 The disadvantage is the administration of executing the transaction.
 That is where we come in, of course, not only handling the logistics but also making recommendations of which securities make the most sense to gift.
 Even if you are pledging to gift stock as your annual United Way pledge through your company, that does not necessarily mean you have to gift company stock.
 If you are an ETF investor, you should be sitting on long-term unrealized gains, which would be perfect for your charitable gifting.

 By the way, the benefits of gifting highly-appreciated securities are not limited to charities.
 Stock gifting can be woven into your estate planning and college funding strategy as well.
 These techniques pair extremely well with stock option strategies such as exercise-to-hold and swaps.
 As our corporate executive clients have come to understand, there is a tremendous difference between planning and planning done right, including coordinated efforts from your financial planner and CPA.
 Over time, consistently capitalizing on benefits such as these could make a big difference to your big picture.

 If you aren’t sure if you are getting the most of your total rewards, reach out to us today to schedule a time to sit down.
 You deserve every penny of that compensation package.
 It is our job to make sure you are getting the most out of it.

-Lincoln Financial Advisors Corp. and its representatives do not provide legal or tax advice.
+LPL Financial and its representatives do not provide legal or tax advice.
 This information should not be construed as legal or tax advice.
 You may want to consult a legal or tax advisor regarding any legal or tax information as it relates to your personal circumstances.